mahalakshmi-veeraraj/Spring-Boot-Employee-Management-project/README.md

 3. Built as a JAR to ease the deployment process.

-"Employee Management Project Results.docx" document contains captured screenshots of the REST API tests through Postman, JUnit Test results, and JUnit Coverage results.
+"Employee Management Project Results.docx" document under this repository contains captured screenshots of the REST API tests through Postman, JUnit Test results, and JUnit Coverage results.